 Sweet Potatoes with Hummus Recipe

-Note: I use an Instant Pot pressure cooker to steam my sweet potatoes.
+Note: I use an Instant Pot pressure cooker to steam sweet potatoes.
 You might try roasting them in an oven or steaming them on the stovetop if you don’t have a pressure cooker.

-Begin by placing a rack in your Instant Pot and placing clean sweet potatoes on top.
+Begin by putting a rack in your Instant Pot and placing clean sweet potatoes on top.
 Pour a cup of water in the pot and set the top to seal.
 Cook sweet potatoes 12 to 18 minutes, depending on their size, on high and set for natural release.

 When sweet potatoes are cooked, remove from pot and place in a single serving bowl.
 Slip skin from sweet potato, discard, and smush the pulp about with a fork.
 Lightly sprinkle your favorite flaky salt over all and then set a scoop of your favorite hummus in the center.
 (OG hummus is always good, try red pepper hummus for a variation).
-If you need butter, go ahead and put that butter on there and get on with your life.
+If you need butter, go ahead and put that goodness on there and get on with your life.
 If you have a squidge of lime, send a shower of lime juice over all.

 That’s it.
 Pull up to the kitchen table.
 If it’s your desk, too, sit at the opposite corner and take a break from screens.
 Enjoy.